Homemade Vegan Caramel Apples

 These vegan caramel apples are the perfect “make at home” treat!
 Whether you’re hosting a Halloween party or simply want a dessert that’s a little different from your standard baked goods, these apples will hit the spot!

-Homemade Vegan Caramel Apples on sticks on a boars with Pistachios
+Homemade vegan caramel apples on sticks on a cutting board with pistachios.

 Prep Time 5 minutes